 Even if the company is dissolved, it is required to follow the New Jersey Corporation Business Tax Act, requires that all corporations must file a tax return even if a company has stopped doing business.
 The company will still be required to pay the New Jersey CBT tax, which is $500 annually from the date that it was authorized to do business in the state until the official dissolution date of the company.

 If you fail to dissolve a company once it has stopped doing business, you will be required to continue filing and remitting CBT returns until the date when the state officially authorizes dissolution.
 Additionally, you will be required to obtain tax clearance from the state before dissolution can occur.

 If you need help with a certificate of dissolution NJ, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.